tgpholly/Binato/README.md

 osu!.exe -devserver eusv.ml
 ```

 ## Things not included in this repo:
 ### Profile Pictures:
 Profile pictures can be handled by any standard HTTP server, there is also one I made for the task here: [Binato-ProfilePicture](https://github.com/tgpethan/Binato-ProfilePicture)

-i'm sorry peppy